430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 # Changes made
 ## Grids and text change
 I changed the text from 8px to 20px so it was easier to see.
-In my opinion This was a good change because it has made it more accessible for those with poor eyesight of other visual disabilities I also changed the grid size from 700px to 900px so that the descriptions stayed inside the grids.
+In my opinion This change was better than the original design because it has made it more accessible for those with poor eyesight of other visual disabilities I also changed the grid size from 700px to 900px so that the descriptions stayed inside the grids.

 ## Back buttons
-for this change I added back buttons to my phones and accessories page and to each individual phone and accessory This makes it better than my original design because it makes it easier to navigate through my site and thus keeping it simple and understandable for users.
+For this change I added back buttons to my phones and accessories page and to each individual phone and accessory This makes it better than my original design because it makes it easier to navigate through my site and thus keeping it simple and understandable for users.

 ## Phone effects
-I added hover effects to my Phones to make it clear that they are links this change makes it better than my original design because it makes my content easier to find and better looking aesthetically.
+I added hover effects to my Phones to make it clear that they are links this change makes it better than my original design because it makes my content easier to find and better looking aesthetically it also makes it easier to see that they are links making it more accessible.

 ## Icon effects
 I have added effects to my icons so that when users hover over them they enlarge by 1.5 times this is a good change because it gives my site more interactivity and keeps the user more engaged with my site and increasing the chance of a sale.